AgnostiqHQ/covalent/doc/source/webapp_ui/graph_view/lattice.rst

 .. image:: ../images/lattice_page.png
    :width: 350px

-Lattice sidebar gives an overview of attributes and details for a particular workflow dispatch.
+The Lattice sidebar gives an overview of attributes and details for a particular workflow dispatch.
 This contains as follows:

-**Started - Ended**
+- **Started - Ended**

       Shows the local time when a dispatch started and when a dispatch ended.

-**Runtime**
+- **Runtime**

       Shows the live run time for the dispatch.

-**Directory**
+- **Directory**

       Shows the folder path where all the result objects are stored for the lattice.

-**Input**
+- **Input**

       Shows the input parameters for the lattice function.

-**Result**
+- **Result**

       Shows the result object related to workflow execution outcomes.

-**Executor**
+- **Executor**

       Shows the executor's type and its relevant information for lattice function.

-**Function String**
+- **Function String**

       Shows the detailed string representation of a lattice function ( python format ).